You may also download or find links to my work at academia.edu.

-If you would like to discuss any of the materials here, please contact me by regular mail at the address below or e-mail me at:firstname.lastname@example.org.
+If you would like to discuss any of the materials here, please e-mail me at:firstname.lastname@example.org.

 Cultural diplomacy, organizing events, author appearances and tours, conferences, panel discussions, and exhibitions to foster intellectual and cultural exchange between the U.S. and Poland.
 Connecting Polish writers with translators, publishers, and residency opportunities.
 House editor for all English language materials.